Stories of the victims of the New Zealand mosque attack

 Fifty people were killed in a terror attack at two mosques in Christchurch, New Zealand, on Friday.
-Some information on the victims who were lost:
+Some information about the victims:

 HUSNA AHMED